naturalis/cl-provision/ansible/README.md

 ├── roles/
 │   ├── cl-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── cl-interface-leaf   # Will set interfaces for leaf switches.
 Also PoE is enabled needed ports.
-│   ├── cl-interface-spine  # Will set interfaces for spine switches.
-Also bgp+ospf is enabled for SVI/uplinks.
+│   ├── cl-interface-spine  # Will set interfaces and ospf for spine switches.
+│   ├── cl-interface-uplink # Will set interfaces and ospf for uplink switches (staging).
 │   ├── cl-license          # Can change the license key on the switches. (initial setup is done by ZTP) │   ├── cl-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file │   ├── cl-snmp             # Not used yet, can setup SNMP and start daemon